-To provide unique expertise and specialized testing of exceptional quality for extraordinary species and environments.
+To provide unique expertise and specialized testing of exceptional quality for extraordinary species and the environments in which they reside.

 ZooQuatic Laboratory LLC is an old lab with a new name.
 In 1991, Jill Arnold, a certified medical technician, and Brent Whitaker, an exotic/aquatic animal veterinarian, created a water and clinical pathology laboratory at the National Aquarium in Baltimore to support the care of all fish, reptiles, birds, amphibians, invertebrates and mammals.
 The early days were spent in the field collecting blood and other samples from wild animals to establish “normal” values.
 In 2000, the laboratory relocated to the University of Maryland’s Institute of Marine and Environmental Technology.
 Here we work closely with world renowned scientists in the development of new and innovative technologies and techniques.
 Today you can collect and fix small quantities of blood from almost any animal enabling you to get a CBC weeks later with no sample degradation.
 This simple technique is especially helpful in field research.
 On October 1, 2018, Jill and Brent launched ZooQuatic Laboratory LLC, a commercial laboratory that continues to support the National Aquarium and The University of Maryland’s Animal Research Center while providing our services to zoos, aquariums, universities, researchers and others needing accurate and affordable water and clin path testing.